pymc-devs/pymc/docs/source/api.rst

 Generalized Linear Models are delegated to the
 `Bambi <https://bambinos.github.io/bambi>`_.
-library, a high-level Bayesian model-building interface built on top of the PyMC.
+library, a high-level Bayesian model-building interface built on top of PyMC.

 Bambi is not a dependency of PyMC and should be installed in addition to PyMC to use it to generate PyMC models via formula syntax.